ibuildingsnl/qa-tools/README.md

  - Behat Framework setup

 # Requirements
-To run the tools, you need to have Apache Ant installed on your system.
+To run the tools, you need to have at leaste Apache Ant 1.7.1 installed.
-To use the pre-commit hook you need to have at least git 1.7.8 installed If you want to run JSHint, you also need Node.js installed.
+To use the pre-commit hook you need to have at least git 1.7.8 installed.
+If you want to run JSHint, you also need Node.js installed.

 # Installation